Packet, Protocol, and Wi-Fi Analyzers

 Key Takeaways

-• Packet captures reveal actual traffic and are useful when logs or symptoms are not enough.
+• Packet captures reveal the actual traffic and are useful when logs or symptoms are not enough.

 • Protocol analyzers decode conversations such as DNS, DHCP, TCP, TLS, HTTP, and wireless management frames.

-• A capture point must be chosen carefully because switched networks, VLANs, tunnels, and encryption affect visibility.
+• The capture point must be chosen carefully because switched networks, VLANs, tunnels, and encryption affect visibility.

-• Wi-Fi analyzers help evaluate SSIDs, channels, signal strength, noise, interference, roaming, and authentication symptoms.
+• Wi-Fi and spectrum analyzers evaluate SSIDs, channels, signal, noise, interference, roaming, and authentication symptoms.

 • Captured traffic can include sensitive data, so access, storage, and sharing must be controlled.